urbanjost/fortran-intrinsic-descriptions/docs/intrinsics.md

    write(*,*)'is the same as',exp(re)*cmplx(cos(im),sin(im),kind=kind(cx))

    ! exp(3) is the inverse function of log(3) so
-   ! the real compoenent of the input must be less than or equal to write(*,*)'maximum real component',log(huge(0.0))
+   ! the real component of the input must be less than or equal to write(*,*)'maximum real component',log(huge(0.0))
    ! or for double precision
    write(*,*)'maximum doubleprecision component',log(huge(0.0d0))